-At Stourport Primary Academy we strive to:-
+At Stourport Primary Academy we strive to:

-- Provide a secure and stimulating environment that is conducive to all children having the opportunity to reach their full potential;
+- Provide a secure and stimulating environment that is conducive to all children having the opportunity to reach their full potential

-- Provide a supportive culture in which all staff are encouraged to extend, develop and share their expertise;
+- Provide a supportive culture in which all staff are encouraged to extend, develop and share their expertise

-- Encourage each individual to take responsibility for their own behaviour and to act as a good role model to others.
+- Encourage each individual to take responsibility for their own behaviour and to act as a good role model to others

-The DfE have reinforced the need ‘to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.’
+The Department for Education has introduced a statutory duty for schools to promote British Values more actively and to ensure they are taught in schools.
+Stourport Primary Academy fully supports and endorses the DfE’s reinforcement of the need ‘to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs’.

-The Department for Education has introduced a statutory duty for schools to promote British Values more actively, and to ensure they are taught in schools and we ensure our values support the wider British Values.
 Actively promoting the values means everyone challenging opinions or behaviours in school that are contrary to fundamental British values.
-Stourport Primary Academy is committed to serving its community.
-We recognise the multi-cultural, multi-faith and ever-changing nature of the United Kingdom.
-And understand the vital role we have ensuring that any member of our school community is not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.
+Stourport Primary Academy is committed to serving its community and we recognise the multi-cultural, multi-faith and ever-changing nature of the United Kingdom.
+Collectively, we understand the vital role we have ensuring that any member of our school community is not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.

 At Stourport Primary Academy, we are dedicated to preparing our children for their adult life beyond the formal, examined curriculum, ensuring the we promote and reinforce British values with all our pupils.
 You can find out more on our Curriculum page in our School Policies.